ecfeed/ecfeed.csharp/README.md

 ## Other methods

-The following section describes non-crutial methods.
+The following section describes non-crucial methods.

 ### public string ValidateConnection()

 Verifies if the connection settings (including the keystore) are correct.
 If something is wrong, an exception is thrown.
-The resulting string defines the build number of the generator and can be used for debugging purposes.

 ### public string[] GetMethodTypes(string method)